dart-lang/language/working/macros/feature-specification.md

 phase or a later phase, but cannot be from previous phases.

-It is an error for a macro application to be added which would have applied to it's declaration in an earlier phase.
+It is an error for a macro application to be added which would have applied to its declaration in an earlier phase.

 If a macro application is added which runs in the same phase as the current one, then it is immediately expanded after execution of the current macro,